vic-ma/website/content/posts/2025-08-28-failed-optimization/index.md

     Total time spent in this function (300.163f ms)
 ```

-And when I compared the results between the optimized and unoptimized `word_set_remove_unique ()`, it turned out that the "optimized" version ran either slower or about the same.
+And when I compared the results of the optimized and unoptimized `word_set_remove_unique ()`, it turned out that the "optimized" version performed either worse or about the same.

 This didn't make sense to me.
-I wasn't necessarily expecting some massive performance boost---but I certainly didn't expect the performance to be worse.
-The only additional overhead is the size check and potential pointer swapping, and some bit of memory management from the calling function (my lookahead function):
+The only additional overhead I added was the size check and pointer swapping, along with some memory management from the calling code (my lookahead function):
 ```c
 swapped = word_set_remove_unique (&clue_matches_set,
                                   &intersection_word_set);